When clients ask whether they should have a blog as part of their eCommerce site, we ask them one question: Do you want more customers?

 Now imagine your well-written answers to these questions showing up in the search returns, which means many new customers are going to be clicking through to your helpful article.
 And, thanks to the trust you just earned by providing a great answer to their question, and the fact that you linked to your products from the article (you did, right?), customers will be clicking through to your product line.

-Or maybe you think your product category is too narrow.
+Maybe you think your product category is too narrow and doesn’t offer enough topics.
 We also worked with a client who sells brownies online.
 Imagine a small baker in the midwest trying to compete against all the national cookie and brownie companies selling online.
 How could she stand out in the search returns?
 Again, she had to get into the mindset of her potential customers.
 What questions do they need answered?

 We decided to grab the potential customer at the problem-solving stage by suggesting an article “How to pack and ship cookies and brownies.”
 If someone is searching for the best way to ship brownies, it probably means they are intending to send brownies as a gift.
 If a potential customer finds her informative article on the best way to ship baked goods, and this article just happens to link to the client’s brownie gifts that are already baked, and ready to ship, the client may gain a new customer.